CEODemitri/Node-Practice-and-Tutorials/1dave/take2/README.md

 ### Video 2
 Summary: Node and functions runs asynchronously. fs.appendFile will create a new file if named doesn't exist.
 Time to Complete: 15min
 Questions: Why is it important that Node runs asynchronously?
+    #### Answers:
+    1. Why async?
+Useful for I/O bound tasks like reading from file system, network operations, etc
+    2. Better use of syystem resources leading to more efficient performance and scalability
+    3. Responsive Applications

+@ 20:06 8 23 pt 2
+### Video 2
+Summary: Using Promises to make the code run simplier and more efficient Time to Complete:
-Benefit of using Node to [crud] text files?
+Questions: Benefit of using Node to [crud] text files?